Imagine migraines becoming part of your past, and learning ways of controlling your physiology for good health — skills for a lifetime.

 The evaluation session is $250 and is 80 minutes long.
 In this session you will learn 3 biofeedback techniques, two of which you can use for the rest of your life on your own.
 Pay Dr. Thomas directly with a check or cash.
 We will give you a receipt for insurance reimbursement.
 Please also note the following.

 1. We usually do not accept insurance assignment.
 Treatment sessions are $225 and 50 minutes long, payable at the beginning of the session.

 3. If it is absolutely necessary to accept insurance assignment, we can discuss in the first session.
 There are some limitations in this kind of arrangement, such as the session times limited to Monday and Wednesday 2-5pm.
-More details of the kind of arrangement can be discussed at the first session, which is $250 as noted above.
+More details of this kind of arrangement can be discussed at the first session, which is $250 as noted above.

 For more information about biofeedback for migraines please visit Biofeedback for Migraines.

 The Brain Clinic is one the few clinics in New York City that offers biofeedback for Migraines.